Jako/SwitchTemplate/README.md

 placeholder before the chunk is parsed.
 The caching of the output of SwitchTemplate could be enabled for each separate setting.
 The output is cached separate for each resource and each setting.
 Each setting could be enabled or disabled for selected resources.
-The output could be filtered to valid AMP markup.

-SwitchTemplate could be used for different purposes: As Ajax connector, as language switcher, AMP output ...
+SwitchTemplate could be used for different purposes: As Ajax connector, as language switcher ...

 ## Installation